Querying Data

 }

-This query returns all your repositories, along with their pull requests, as well as information about the PR authors.
+This query returns all your pull requests, as well as information about the PR authors and related commits.
 This is the power of Farosβ GraphQL API: you can accomplish with a single query, what would ordinarily require multiple API calls (with potentially multiple credentials) to multiple remote APIs.

 Querying data across sources